The truck driver or the trucking company may be responsible for a truck accident, depending on the following factors:

 Determining Fault and Liability for Your Truck Accident

 Determining liability can be complicated in any accident, but it is often especially complex with truck accident cases.
-However, we can gather the necessary evidence to determine who caused your accident and who is responsible.
+However, a truck accident lawyer from our firm can gather the necessary evidence to determine who caused your accident and who is responsible.

 Some pieces of information we can gather for your case could include: